Avineesh28/Attendance-Tracker/README.md

 [![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)
 [![Python 3.6](https://img.shields.io/badge/python-3.6-blue.svg)](https://www.python.org/downloads/release/python-360/)

-### What steps you have to follow??
+### Steps to be followed
-- Download or clone my Repository to your device
+- Download or clone the Repository to your device
 - type `pip install -r requirements.txt` in command prompt(this will install required package for project)
 - Create a `TrainingImage` folder in a project folder.
 - open `attendance.py` and `automaticAttendance.py`, change all the path accoriding to your system